 *If you are looking for funding and/or need a letter to present to your school district or administrator to justify a field trip to Challenger Learning Center for a Simulated Space Mission, click here for a sample letter that you can edit to meet your needs:

 HOW A CHALLENGER LEARNING CENTER MISSION SIMULATION WORKS:

-- Prior to the visit, educators receive curriculum to help students understand the theme and topic of their mission and to work on communication, teamwork and problem solving skills.
+Prior to the visit, educators receive curriculum to help students understand the theme and topic of their mission and to work on communication, teamwork and problem solving skills.
+No Teacher Training needed!

-- After arriving at the Learning Center, students are partnered up and assigned to one of eight teams: Communications, Data, Isolation, Life Support, Medical, Navigation, Probe, and Remote.
+After arriving at the Challenger Learning Center, students are partnered up and assigned to one of eight teams: Communications, Data, Isolation, Life Support, Medical, Navigation, Probe, and Remote.

-- One student on each team is assigned to Mission Control, while the other team member is transported to the space station (at mission midpoint, the partners exchange places so every student can experience both learning environments).
+One student on each team is assigned to Mission Control, while the other team members are transported to the space station (at mission midpoint, the partners exchange places so every student can experience both learning environments).

-- Following the mission at the Learning Center, educators have the option of using specific programs designed to help extend the Learning Center mission once they return to the classroom.
+Following the mission at the Challenger Learning Center, educators have the option of using specific programs designed to help extend the Learning Center mission once they return to the classroom.

-New!
-Beginning Summer 2017 - The year is 2076 and this crew is tasked with searching for water and life on the Martian surface.
+The year is 2076 and this crew is tasked with searching for water and life on the Martian surface!
 Carrying parts to build a ROV for hydrological exploration, the Mars Transport Vehicle (MTV) also carries unmanned drone aircraft to assist in surveying the Martian landscape.
-However, when crew members discover a threat to their MTV base, they must act quickly to save their crew and their station.
-This mission is flown from September – December.
+However, when crew members discover a threat to their MTV base, they must act quickly to save their crew and their station!